MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-file-list-labels-csharp.md

 1. Use CTRL-SHIFT-B (**Build Solution**) to build your client application.
 If you have no build errors, use F5 (**Start debugging**) to run your application.

 2. If your project builds and runs successfully, the application *may* prompt for authentication via ADAL each time the SDK calls your `AcquireToken()` method.
-If cached credentials already exist, you won't be prompted to log on and see the list of labels.
+If cached credentials already exist, you won't be prompted to sign in and see the list of labels.

      [![Visual Studio acquire token sign-in](media/quick-file-list-labels-cpp/acquire-token-sign-in.png)](media/quick-file-list-labels-cpp/acquire-token-sign-in.png#lightbox)